LongShot program eyes new target for early flight tests

-A Navy official said he expects by 2045 for nearly half of all naval surface vessels to be unmanned.
+A Navy official said he expects nearly half of all naval surface vessels will be unmanned by 2045.

 Only recently emerging from stealth, the MIT-UMD spinout is planning constellations of small, low-cost ISR satellites for multiple military missions.